aaron-seq/Roneira-AI-HIFI/README.md

 ***

+**Instructions to use:**

+- Copy everything above (starting from `# Roneira AI HIFI ...` to the end).
+- Paste into a new file called `README.md` in your repository folder.
+- Commit and push the file to your GitHub repo.

-Let me know if you need further customization for open-source, SaaS, client onboarding, or a more technical/developer-centric tone!
+Let me know if you want this broken into separate files, need a PDF export summary, or want a different formatting style!